httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Digest` usage with PATCH is thus very similar to POST, but with the resource's own semantic partly implied by the method and by the patch document.

-# Deprecate Negotiation of Content-MD5 {#deprecate-contentMD5}

-This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231].
-The `contentMD5` token defined in Section 5 of [RFC3230] MUST NOT be used as a digest-algorithm.

-# Obsolete Digest Field Parameters {#obsolete-parameters}

-Section 4.1.1 and 4.2 of [RFC3230] defined field parameters.
-This document obsoletes the usage of parameters with `Digest` because this feature has not been widely deployed and complicates field-value processing.

-[RFC3230] intended field parameters to provide a common way to attach additional information to a representation-data-digest.
-However, if parameters are used as an input to validate the checksum, an attacker could alter them to steer the validation behavior.

-A digest-algorithm can still be parameterized by defining its own way to encode parameters into the representation-data-digest, in such a way as to mitigate security risks related to its computation.

 # Relationship to Subresource Integrity (SRI) {#sri}

 Subresource Integrity [SRI] is an integrity mechanism that shares some